THE RECYCLE CHALLENGE

 Play The Recycle Challenge: Learn how to consume less and recycle right to save our planet from being consumed by trash!

 The Atrium is a 501c3 nonprofit dedicated to creating a kind and sustainable future for all.
 We are committed to educating communities on sustainable practices and the urgency of the global recycling crisis.

 In early 2018 an art installation was created through a partnership with Atlas Disposal, called The Atlas Recycling Challenge.
-This installation was designed as an interactive guessing game on everyday items, asking participants to decide which items go into the blue bin curb side recycling.
+This installation, designed by Shira Lane with Unleashed Productions as an interactive guessing game on everyday items, asking participants to decide which items go into the blue bin curb side recycling after they walked through an art installation that gave the illusion you were walking under water and surrounded by trash.
 This playful art installation game was placed at a number of events and educated thousands of participants sprouting meaningful discussions and behavior change.

 ReDesign, and Upgrade

 The second version of the Recycling Challenge, was upcycled from wood pallets as a pilot test for an installation of sorts to work with crowds of all sorts.
 The reaction was successful but the pallet design wasn’t the most convenient to travel with.

 With funding support from Sacramento Waste Authority, the Atrium upgraded the original art installation into two mobile museum grade art installations.

 The Atrium selected to work with an artist team consisting of Sean Stillwell, Jaymie Braun, and Alexa Jesse to lead the upgrade and redesign of the installation.